popsUlfr/steamos-btrfs/README.md

 **Make sure you have at least 10-20% free space available before attempting the conversion (`df -h /home` 80-90% use with at least 10-20 GiB available space)**

+**There's also the option to freshly format the /home partition instead of converting it.
+An attempt to backup the data will be made if the memory allows for it but expect data loss!**

 - https://wiki.archlinux.org/title/Btrfs
 - https://wiki.archlinux.org/title/F2FS

 ## Features

 - Btrfs /home conversion from ext4 (optional)
+- Btrfs /home formatting without conversion with minimal backup if possible (optional)
 - Btrfs, f2fs, ext4, fat, exfat, ntfs formatted SD card support
 - Btrfs, f2fs, ext4, fat, exfat, ntfs formating of SD card
 - Progress dialog and logging during the home conversion!
+- Rollback attempt in case of errors after conversion or mounting
 - Install additional pacman packages into the rootfs automatically and persist through updates
 - **Survives updates and branch changes!**
 - Steam's `downloading` and `temp` folders as subvolumes with COW disabled